peteroupc/peteroupc.github.io/graphicsapi.md

     DrawTriangleStripTwoTex(State3D *state, float* vertices, uint32_t numvertices,
        uint32_t * indices, uint32_t numindices, Texture *texture1, Texture *texture2);

 Like the corresponding `...OneTex` versions, with the following exceptions.
 The `vertices` array is a rectangular array of vertices, where each vertex takes up ten `float` values: the x-, y-, and z-coordinates; the normal vector's X, Y, and Z components; the texture coordinates (U and V) for `texture1`; and the texture coordinates for `texture2`.
-The number of `float`s pointed to must equal 10 times `numvertices`.
 These functions are suggested here because some games from the late 1990s rely on so-called _light-map_ textures and two-texture blending rather than in-game lighting calculations.

 This is far from a complete list of useful 3-D drawing functions; there may be others, but the goal is to define only those functions and 3-D capabilities actually used by video games in the 1990s and earlier.